wshackle/aprs-framework/README.md

         cd ..

-6. Change the ports for the motoman directory.
+6. Change the ports for the motoman directory and disable authentication which is required after changing to the newer neo4j-jdbc driver after the old repository stopped working.
 By editing the text file "motoman-neo4j-database/neo4j-community-2.3.12/conf/neo4j-server.properties".

     Replace